Key Takeaways

 MHA has also accorded in-principle approval for construction of new Nursing and Paramedical college building (project cost Rs 127 crore) and the matter in now under active consideration of the Ministry of Health and Family Welfare.

-Lakshadweep has witnessed comprehensive progress in the delivery of healthcare services.
-Initiatives include launching e-Hospitals in 9 islands, establishing Tele-medicine facilities in 10 islands, and setting up Dialysis Centers in PPP mode at Agatti, Kavaratti and with support of NGOs at Andrott and Amini.
+Lakshadweep has seen significant progress in healthcare delivery.
+This includes the launch of e-Hospitals in 9 islands and Tele-medicine facilities in 10 islands, as well as the establishment of Dialysis Centers in PPP mode at Agatti and Kavaratti, and with the support of NGOs at Andrott and Amini.

 The Administration has established a Nursing and Paramedical College with the aim of equipping island youth with essential skills in the medical field.